 Best for beautifully designed church websites

 Squarespace can’t be beaten for its stunning designs.
 But it’s not just a pretty face – take a look below to see how it scored in our testing.

 Best for beautiful designs

-In terms of design, Squarespace doesn’t have specific church templates.
+In terms of design, Squarespace doesn’t have specific church website templates.
 Instead, browse through the “Community and Non-Profit” templates to find your perfect match – we particularly recommend the Clarkson template!

-Squarespace has amazingly high quality features, all of which are already built-in.
+Squarespace has amazingly high-quality features, all of which are already built-in.
 For example, with the Clarkson theme, you’ll find donation, mission, and volunteering pages automatically included.